RobecoSAM Climate Global Bonds DH EUR

 Carbon intensity expresses the aggregate efficiency of the government bond allocation of the portfolio.
 Each country’s carbon intensity is calculated by normalizing the country’s greenhouse gas emissions (expressed in carbon equivalents) by its population size.
 The portfolio's aggregate intensity figure is calculated by multiplying each portfolio holding’s intensity figure by its respective portfolio weight.
 The same is done for the government bonds in the index.
 Carbon efficient countries have lower intensity values.
 The portfolios score is shown in blue and the index in grey.

-Based on transaction prices, the fund's return was -2.53%.
-The fund posted a negative absolute return in February as interest rates rose.
-The fund's steepener positions in the United States detracted from performance, and the contribution from duration was also negative.
-Credit marginally detracted from performance, given small tightening of corporate bond spreads versus euro swap spreads.
-FX was neutral to performance.
+Based on transaction prices, the fund's return was -0.44%.
+The fund posted a negative absolute return in August, as global interest rates increased, while credit spreads tightened.
+The fund's steepener positions in the United States, Canada, Sweden and New Zealand added to performance, while the contribution from duration was also positive.

 Expectation of fund manager

 We think the market is getting overly enthusiastic in its recalibration of long-term interest rates.
 Firstly, the US economy is not immune to the economic slowdown occurring in both China and Europe.
 Secondly, the adverse impact of monetary policy tightening has not reached its full effect yet and is partially offset by fiscal easing.
 We therefore favor adding duration on yield peaks.
 We view the last window of opportunity to implement a rate hike for the ECB to be at the September meeting.
 CPI is likely to decrease significantly thereafter due to base effects, reducing the likelihood of additional hikes.
 For the Fed, our current base case is no hike at the September meeting, while keeping the option open for an additional hike before the end of the year.